Machine learning memory kernels as closure for non-Markovian stochastic processes: Numerical methods: GLE integration

 where ${\xi}_{k}^{\left(n\right)}\sim \mathcal{N} (0, 2 \Delta t)$ are independent Gaussian distributed random values.

-In order to test the numerical stochastic integrator, similarly to Ref.~\cite{Baczewski2013}, we consider a one dimensional GLE with single exponential memory kernel and no conservative forces.
-In this specific case, the time correlation is analytically solvable.
-Thus, we compare the autocorrelation function computed numerically with the analytical one, which can be expressed as:
+To test the numerical stochastic integrator, similarly to Ref.~\cite{Baczewski2013}, we consider a one-dimensional GLE with a single exponential memory kernel and no conservative forces.
+In this specific case, the time correlation is analytically solvable:

-where it is introduced the complex parameter $\Omega= \sqrt{A- B^2 /4}$.
-Fig.~\ref{fig:autv} shows that the numerical integrator is able to accurately reproduce the analytical correlation in the under damped limit ($A=1$ and $B=1$), in the damped case ($A=1$ and $B=-2$) and in the over damped limit ($A=1$ and $B=-4$).
+where the complex parameter $\Omega= \sqrt{A- B^2 /4}$ was introduced.
+Figure~\ref{fig:autv} shows that the numerical integrator is able to accurately reproduce the analytical correlation in the under-damped limit ($A=1$ and $B=1$), in the damped case ($A=1$ and $B=-2$) and in the over-damped limit ($A=1$ and $B=-4$).

-\section{Single particle in a bath: simulations details and additional results}
+\section{Single particle in a bath: simulation details and additional results}

-A target particle, with mass $m=1$, immersed in a bath of identical particles with masses $m_b=1$ is simulated.
-Two systems are studies: We simulated a low density limit (LDL) with $700$ particles in total, while the high density limit (HDL) with $800$ particles.
-The interaction between any two particles $i$ and $j$ is modelled by the Lennard-Jones potential:
+A target colloidal particle, with mass $m=1$, is immersed in a bath of identical particles with masses $m_b=1$.
+Two systems are studied.
+We simulate a low density limit (LDL) with $700$ particles in total, while the high density limit (HDL) with $800$ particles.
+The interaction between any two particles $i$ and $j$ is modelled by the Lennard-Jones (LJ)potential.
+MD simulations were performed integrating particles governing equations in time by using a Verlet algorithm.
+The time step is fixed at $\Delta t= 10^{-3}$.
+The following procedure is then adopted for the MD simulations.

-where $r_{ij}= | \mathbf{r}_i - \mathbf{r}_j |$ is the distance between the particles, $\epsilon_{ij}=1.0$ is the depth of the potential well, $\sigma_{ij}=1.0$ is the finite atom-atom distance at which the potential is zero, and $r_c=2.5$ is a cut-off radius.
-The simulation box dimensions are $10 \sigma \times 10 \sigma \times 10 \sigma$, and periodic boundary conditions are imposed along $x$, $y$ and $z$ axes.
-A Nos\'e-Hoover thermostat is used to equilibrate the system at a reduced temperature $T=1.1$.
-The time step adopted is $\Delta t= 10^{-3}$.
-The following procedure is followed to run the MD simulations.
 First, the bath particles are randomly generated inside the simulation box.
 Then, a minimization algorithm is employed to avoid overlaps between particles.
 Hence, a run of $10^{5}$ time steps is used to equilibrate the system.
 Finally, data on forces and momenta are gathered over $10^{5}$ time steps.
 This process is repeated for $10^{2}$ trajectories in order to enhance the accuracy of the correlations, and consequently, of the memory kernels.